MichaelAlexanderBryant/malicious-url-detection/README.md

 ### Project Outcome

-The models published in scientific journals on detecting malicious URLs are highly successful.
-They achieve accuracy, recall, and precision scores +95%.
-The top models in the literature use gradient boosting and ensemble learning.
+The models published in scientific journals on detecting malicious URLs use gradient boosting and ensemble learning.
 I took a different approach due to the imbalanced dataset where 12.1% of URLs were malicious and 87.9% were benign.
 I chose models which have the ability to adjust prior probabilities, change class weights, or have a tunable cost parameter.
 I also tried downsampling and upsampling.
 My best model, XGBClassifier, achieved an accuarcy of 94.4%, a precision of 73.8%, and a recall of 83.1%.
 The model was deployed as an API that can be used to check websites for safe access.

 ### Code Used